 In respect of reasonable adjustments and special considerations, training providers, employers and apprentices should refer to their EPAO's policy and procedures and IfATE's guidance.
+Note this guidance may be updated when IfATE moves to Skills England.

 EPAOs/AOs are also guided by Ofqual conditions regarding the interpretation and application of reasonable adjustments and special considerations.